khoatran2320/EC440-Operating-System/thread_synchronization/README.md

 # User-Space Threading Library
-This is a user-space threading library that recreated the three primary thread functions from pthreads:
+This is a user-space threading library that recreated the primary thread functions from pthreads:
 - pthread_create
 - pthread_exit
 - pthread_self